Skip to main content

 At the end of a Job, the configuration key will be removed, along with any other non serialisable keys.

 Adaptors will occasionally write extra information to state during a run - for example, database Adaptors tend to write a client key to state, used to track the database connection.
-These will eb removed at the end of a Job.
+These will be removed at the end of a Job.

 Input & output state for runs